 20 Unofficial Rules of Songwriting with Cliff Goldmacher

 Professional songwriter Cliff Goldmacher reveals 20 unofficial songwriting rules that can make your songs more engaging and memorable.

 Learning Music Licensing with Jake Versluis

-Discover how to monetize your songwriting efforts by licensing your music.
-Learn how income is generated in music licensing, what you own when writing and recording, how to strategically pitch your compositions, and more.
+Learn how to monetize songwriting by licensing your music.
+Learn what writing and recording you own, how income is generated, and how to strategically pitch your compositions.

 1h 22m • COURSE